#130 November 18, 2020

 ADAM GLICK: The CNCF end user community has published its third Tech Radar, this time focusing on database storage.
 The radar suggests adoption of MySQL, Postgres, Elasticsearch, Kafka, Memcached, and Redis.
-The trial tier brings in Cassandra, Console, and MongoDB, as well as the cloud-hosted options of BigQuery, Google Cloud SQL, Aurora, and DynamoDB.
-The final category of SS contains CockroachDB, MariaDB, and Vitess.
+The "trial" tier brings in Cassandra, Console, and MongoDB, as well as the cloud-hosted options of BigQuery, Google Cloud SQL, Aurora, and DynamoDB.
+The final category of "assess" contains CockroachDB, MariaDB, and Vitess.

 The community is also bumping up its training benefits, with end user members receiving a 15-seat starter pack with unlimited access to e-learning resources and one certification exam each.
 End user supporters will receive five codes for 100% off e-learning or certification.
 For the broader community of users who have passed the certified Kubernetes administrator exam, the certified Kubernetes security specialist exam and certification are now generally available.

 CRAIG BOX: Congratulations to the Envoy Mobile Project, which joins its older sibling in the CNCF.
 Envoy Mobile brings the benefits of the Envoy xDS APIs to mobile applications and developers running on Android and iOS.
 It has bindings for Swift, Kotlin, Objective C, and Java, and powers Lyft's production mobile apps.